vduce/randa-kassis-website/public/interviews/essayistcritics/ec5.md

 We must come to see difference not as a threat, but as a source of national enrichment.

-<b>Assad draws strength from his Alawite base, yet even within the opposition, many consider the Alawites complicit.
-But you advocate dialogue.</b>
+**Assad draws strength from his Alawite base, yet even within the opposition, many consider the Alawites complicit.
+But you advocate dialogue.**

 Yes, for two reasons.
 One is tactical; the other concerns my broader vision for Syria.
 From a tactical standpoint, if we are to isolate and weaken the Assad “clan”, we must acknowledge that without a defection from within the Alawite community, the civil war will not end.

 <b>Finally, on diplomacy.
 Unlike the Syrian National Coalition, you advocate involving Russia in mediation.
 But Moscow supports Assad.</b>